Un-Haiku-ish

 rooster

 Last night, once again, long bouts of insomnia.
 One of those nights where you’re awake so much, you cannot recall sleep time from awake time.
-The shortest poem in my first book, a mere three lines, hits on this experience.
+The shortest poem in my first book (The Indifferent World), a mere three lines, hits on this experience.

 Three lines, you say?
 Is it haiku?
 Maybe.
 It certainly is not the 5-7-5 syllabic formula favored in schools, but these days anything three lines can be called “haiku-ish,” just as anything 14 lines gets labeled “sonnet-ish.”

 Being more of a purist, I prefer calling the poem “un-haiku-ish.”
-Still, it catches the flavor of sleeplessness all right, and serves as a salve this morning as I prepare to head out to the mines, eyes heavy-lidded and longing to close for a recuperative morning nap.
+Still, it catches the flavor of sleeplessness all right, and serves as a salve this morning as I prepare to begin another “day in the life,” as the Beatles called their tribute to the quotidian first written and sung in 1967.

 Here you go: